 Chemistry for the Life Sciences I

 Focuses on the foundation concepts of chemistry in the context of the life sciences.
-In addition, environmental aspects are developed, especially as they illustrate key concepts in chemistry.
+Environmental aspects are developed when they illustrate key concepts in chemistry.

 The subject examines basic atomic and molecular structure, introduces the chemistry of carbon compounds, and illustrates basic physical concepts central to an understanding in the discipline.